 Seamless event marketing requires proper manpower planning.
 Once you know the approximate number of your prospects attending, not only do you know how many team members to send, but also who are the best to send.
 Know a certain account executive who has 20 personal prospects attending?
 Send her.
 Then you can efficiently coordinate schedules around meetings, the keynotes and sessions the team wants to attend, as well as your booth traffic.

-If you need help managing your team’s schedule at events, our meeting scheduler platform makes it easy to schedule, track, and analyze your team’s performance at events, with just the click of a button.
+If you need help managing your team’s schedule at events, our meeting automation platform makes it easy to schedule, track, and analyze your team’s performance at events, with just the click of a button.

 How Will You Stand Out on the Trade Show Floor?

-Take the time to sith down with your sales and marketing teams, or whoever is attending the event, and really prepare for the event.
-Go over your event goals, understand everyone’s role, and then really take the time to understand the event audience and how best to reach them and standing out on the trade show floor will be a breeze.
+Take the time to sit down with your sales and marketing teams, or whoever is attending the event, and really prepare for the event.
+Go over your event goals, understand everyone’s role, and then really take the time to understand the event audience and how to best reach them and standing out on the trade show floor will be a breeze.